luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-Now we are just missing an element matrix providre for the scalar mass
+Now we are just missing an element matrix provider for the scalar mass
 bilinear form.
 Luckily there exists a closed form solution, for
 this integral, which only depends on the volume of the cell.